- Governments measure happiness on how much money people earn from their jobs, is this a good way to measure happiness?

 - In which year was the first experimental form of Basic Income tried?

-- Because of the Basic Income experiment, more people went to hospital?
+- Because of the Basic Income experiment, more people went to the hospital?

-What is becoming clear is that the world needs change in how it organises labour and the value from physical work.
-There needs to be safeguards in place so that we don’t have a world of mass unemployment while only a handful of people are reaping the rewards.
+What is becoming clear is that the world needs a change in how it organises labour and the value from physical work.
+There is a need for safeguards in place so that we don’t have a world of mass unemployment while only a handful of people are reaping the rewards.